vladyslavmarkovaccenture/openbsw/doc/learning/can/index.rst

     1617576: RefApp: CAN: ERROR: [SocketCanTransceiver] Failed to ioctl socket (node=vcan0, error=-1)

 which indicate that a socket could not be opened using the Virtual CAN interface ``vcan0`` - you need to set it up.
-On Ubuntu 22.04, the following commands will set it up...
+On Ubuntu :prop:`tool:ubuntu_version`, the following commands will set it up...

 .. code-block:: bash